MoritzWag/submodule/README.md

 # Now I work in branch in mainmodule but do changes to the submodule

 # Now I make changes in submodule and in mainmodule in same branch

+# Now I make changes in submodule from submodule
+To test whether we can easily merge